mahdiatubly/Full_DevOps_RoadMap/Docker Containers.md

         # docker container(optional) -d --name [container name] [image used to create the container] [you can a process to run on the container]
         # To assign an environment variable in the running process use -e as in the second example.
         $ docker run -d --name first-container nginx
+        # -p [port # on the host]:[port number on the container]
         $ docker container run --name first-container -e lesson=docker -p 38282:8080 nginx
         # If you don't want to download the image you can just pull the image
         $ docker pull nginx

-*As a default Docker uses the latest version of the image, if you want to use a specific version you can use tags:*
+_As a default Docker uses the latest version of the image, if you want to use a specific version you can use tags:_

         # docker run [image name]: [the verion]
         $ docker run redis: 4.0